CoocooFroggy/FutureRestore-GUI/README.md

 Right click the Mac app and click "Open" to open.
 Double click the Windows MSI to install the App.
 Launch it from the Start Menu or the Desktop shortcut.
-On Debian based Linux systems, double click the DEB to install it.
+On Debian based Linux systems, such as Ubuntu and Mint, double click the DEB to install it.
 Launch it from your application library.
-On Linux systems that support RPM, double click the file to install it.
+On RPM based Linux systems, such as Red Hat, Fedora, and CentOS, double click the file to install it.
 Launch it from your application library.
-On Linux systems which support none of these, run the runFRGUI.sh script in terminal to launch the GUI.
+On Linux systems which support none of these, download the Linux-Universal build, and run the runFRGUI.sh script in terminal to launch the GUI.

 ## Features
 - Fancy, user-friendly interface for selecting files for FutureRestore.
 No more huge commands such as: